containers/buildah/docs/buildah-pull.md

 All tagged images in the repository will be pulled.

+**--arch**="ARCH"

+Set the ARCH of the image to be pulled to the provided value instead of using the architecture of the host.
+(Examples: aarch64, arm, i686, ppc64le, s390x, x86_64)

 **--authfile** *path*

 Path of the authentication file.
 Default is ${XDG\_RUNTIME\_DIR}/containers/auth.json, which is set using `buildah login`.